amanessinger/azzyzt_jee_tools/README.txt

 annotations on generated service bean interfaces have to be suppressed using AzzyztGeneratorCutback.NoRemoteInterfaces, because JBOSS AS 6.0 only supports the JEE 6 web profile.
-No further testing with JBOSS AS 6.0 has been done yet.
+No further testing with JBOSS AS 6.0 has been done yet, JBOSS AS 7.0 has not been tested.

-The project generator (#1) already runs with Apache Geronimo v3.0-M1, but due to lacking support for REST, generated applications do not compile.
+In spring 2011 the project generator (#1) has been found to run with Apache Geronimo v3.0-M1, but due to lacking support for REST, generated applications did not compile.
+No further testing was done on Geronimo since.

 Future extensions may provide generators for additional patterns commonly used in Java EE applications.